nick-guo9/nick-guo9/README.md

 - Hi, I’m @nick-guo9
 - I’m interested in actuarial consulting, quantitative finance and software engineering.
-- I’m currently studying Actuarial Studies / Computer Science at UNSW.
+- I’m currently studying Actuarial Studies / Computer Science.
 - I’m looking to collaborate on Python / R / C projects.
-- How to reach me: LinkedIn (Nick Guo).
+- How to reach me ...

 <!---
 nick-guo9/nick-guo9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.